The Wyoming Humanities council board consists of members with diverse backgrounds and a passion for humanities.

 Wyoming Humanities can have up to 20 directors, five of which are appointed by the governor.
 Directors serve three-year terms, renewable one time, and attend three or four meetings annually held both online and at various locations around the state.
 They attend events in their communities and serve as ambassadors for the organization in many ways.
 They are committed to advancing the mission of Wyoming Humanities through their gifts of time, wisdom, and funding.

 Fred was born and raised in Cheyenne, WY.
 He received his bachelor’s degree in art and earned his master’s in public administration from the University of Wyoming.
 As an art student, he displayed work in the National Museum of Wildlife Art.
 Fred frequently interned with the Wyoming Arts Council as he pursued his vision of becoming an arts administrator.
-Fred is currently assistant director of the Wyoming Technology Business Center, the University of Wyoming’s business incubator, where he is working to develop a technology sector in Southeast Wyoming.
-Recognizing that there is a symbiotic link between sustainable arts and technology sectors, in the fall of 2014 Fred launched the Wyoming Arts Incubation program at the WTBC.
+Fred is currently assistant director of IMPACT 307, the University of Wyoming’s innovation driven business incubator network, where he is working to develop economic diversity in Wyoming.
+Recognizing that there is a symbiotic link between sustainable arts and technology sectors, in the fall of 2014 Fred launched the Wyoming Arts Incubation program.
 Here he works with Wyoming artists to help them develop sustainable incomes from their art.
-He also coordinates the Fisher Innovation Launchpad (FIL), a $125k entrepreneurship seed fund at the University of Wyoming that has yielded more than twenty active student-owned and conceived companies, making it the most effective economic development and business creation program in Wyoming.
-Fred is a co-founder and serves as Board President of TechTalk Laramie; a successful 501(c)3 non-profit focused on improving the conditions in Laramie for technology workers.
+He also coordinates the Fisher Innovation Launchpad (FIL), and Southeast Wyoming Innovation Launchpad (SEWYIL), two startup capital competitions that have created more than 45 companies since their inception.
 He was elected to the board in 2019.

 Sarah Jo is the Dean of Instruction as Sheridan College.
 She was raised in Eastern Montana where she was exposed to humanities and arts in the small, rural communities in which she grew up.
 As a child, she traveled across Montana with her father while he served on the Montana Committee for the Humanities—Montana’s state humanities council.
 Sarah Jo’s family moved to Central Wyoming to ranch in the Big Horn Basin in the 1990's.
 She studied English Literature at Montana State University in Bozeman and earned an MA in Liberal Arts at St. John’s College in Annapolis, MD.
 After several years of teaching in Maryland, she and her husband brought their two boys to Sheridan, where she works at Sheridan Community College.
 In her work, she writes about the western experience and the big spaces that have compelled her since she was a child.
 She also works to teach Wyoming students about the larger world, about the stories that they may have missed growing up in a small, isolated part of the globe.
 She serves on the Sheridan Community Land Trust board of directors, was an interim director for Habitat for Humanity of the Eastern Bighorns and completed Leadership Wyoming in 2018.
 She was elected to the board in 2017.

 Bernadine holds a doctorate in professional psychology from the University of Northern Colorado and has a Master’s of Divinity degree and is the Priest at Holy Communion Episcopal Church in Rock Springs.
 Bernadine served ten years in the Wyoming Legislature, most recently as senator for Senate District #12.
-She is also the executive director of the Sweetwater Board of Cooperative Education Services (BOCES), an instructor for Western Wyoming Community College, and operates her own private practice counseling service.
-Bernadine has served on numerous community and professional organizations in the region as well as having received numerous awards such as the 2014 “Friend of Education” award from the Wyoming Education Association and 2014 “Friend of the Arts” for professional residency programs in Sweetwater County, Wyoming.
+She is also the executive director of the Sweetwater Board of Cooperative Education Services (BOCES) and an instructor for Western Wyoming Community College.
+Bernadine has served on numerous community and professional organizations in the region as well as received numerous awards such as the 2014 “Friend of Education” award from the Wyoming Education Association and 2014 “Friend of the Arts” for professional residency programs in Sweetwater County, Wyoming.
+In 2021, she recieved the first Rock Springs Mayor's Arts Award for patronage of and participation in the arts in Sweetwater County.
+She is listed as a "Woman in Wyoming: Women Who Shape the West", and is the vice chair of Wyoming Women's Foundation.
 She currently chairs the Development Committee for the Foundation of the Episcopal Diocese of Wyoming and is the Chairperson of the Diocesan Suicide Prevention and Intervention Task Force.
-She was elected to the board in 2014.
+She was elected to the Wyoming Humanities board in 2014.

 Elizabeth is the assistant director of the Teton Public Library in Jackson.
 As a second-grader, Isabel could not read, but a great teacher saw she was struggling and discreetly pulled her aside and worked with her one-on-one after school until Isabel become not only literate, but a passionate reader.
 The experience of being a struggling student drove Isabel to focus on students and life-long earning.
 Originally from Pinole, California, in the east Bay Area, Zumel worked for non-profit organizations in San Francisco on matters ranging from gang violence prevention and youth leadership development to affordable housing and community development.
 She has served as the second-in-command at one of our state’s largest libraries for well over a decade.
 Isabel volunteers extensively to support that Latino/a population of Teton County and heads up Systems of Education, a network of organizations that collaborate on how to improve learning in the region.
 Zumel and her husband, Joey Maligalig, are Filipino; the name of their 8-year-old daughter, Malaya, means “free” in the Philippines’native language Tagalog.
 She was elected to the board in 2017.

 Dr. Maggi Maier Murdock is a native of Wyoming.
-She received her Bachelor’s degree from Creighton University (Omaha, Nebraska) in Political Science in 1970, her Master’s degree from Tufts University (Medford, Massachusetts) in Political Science 1974, and her Ph.D. from Tufts University in Political Science in 1978.
+She received her Bachelor’s degree from Creighton University and her Master's and Ph.D. degrees in Political Science from Tufts University.
 Maggi began her academic career at the University of Wyoming in 1975 and was a faculty member in the Department of Political Science and adjunct faculty in the Department of Criminal Justice.
 She served as Dean of the University of Wyoming branch campus (UW-Casper), Dean of the UW Outreach School, UW Associate Vice President for Academic Affairs, and UW Interim Vice President for Academic Affairs.
 She retired from the University of Wyoming in August 2017 as Professor Emerita.
 Maggi has been active in local and state organizations, as well as political science and distance education professional organizations.
-She served on the Wyoming Humanities Council from 1988 – 1993, serving as president from 1991-1992.
-Maggi served on the Higher Learning Commission Board of Trustees for 8 years and is currently a member of the HLC Committee on Strategy and the HLC Partners for Transformation.
-She also serves on the Wyoming Public Media Public Advisory Council and the Wyoming ReNEW Board.
-She was elected to the board in 2019.
+She served on the Higher Learning Commission Board of Trustees for 8 years.
+Currently, Maggi is a partner in the teaching and learning consulting business.
+Maggi served on the Wyoming Humanities Council from 1988 – 1993, serving as president from 1991-1992.
+Maggi was again elected to the Wyoming Humanities Board in 2019.

 Mary holds a Juris Doctorate from the University of Wyoming and a B.A. in English.
 Most of her professional career has been involved in the public sector, including working for the Wyoming Attorney General’s Office for 17 years, serving six Attorneys General and four governors.
 She also served as the Cheyenne City Attorney and as the executive director of the Wyoming State Bar Association.
 She taught high school English and later in her career served as adjunct English instructor at Laramie County Community College.
 She has always believed that the arts and humanities greatly enrich our lives and has played trombone for the Cheyenne Civic Concert Band and actively participates in book and discussion groups.
 She was elected to the board in 2016.